A Persistence-Driven Edit Distance for Trees with Abstract Weights: Abstract

 \section{Abstract}

-{ In this work we define a novel edit distance for graphs considered with some weights on the edges.
-The metric is driven by the idea of considering graphs as topological summaries in the context of persistence and topological data analysis.
-Several examples related to (one and multidimensional) persistent sets are presented.
-In case the graphs are trees, the metric can be computed with a dynamical binary linear programming approach.
-This framework is applied and further studied in other works focused on merge trees, where stability properties are also assessed. }
+In this work we define a novel edit distance for trees considered with some abstract weights on the edges.
+The metric is driven by the idea of considering trees as topological summaries in the context of persistence and topological data analysis.
+Several examples related to persistent sets are presented.
+The metric can be computed with a dynamical binary linear programming approach.
+This framework is applied and further studied in other works focused on merge trees, where the problems of stability and merge trees estimation are also assessed.